Azure/deploy/README.md

   deleting resources.

-This tool streamlines the deployment process, making it easier to manage Azure resources directly from your GitHub workflows.
+This tool streamlines the deployment process, making it easier to manage Azure resources directly from GitHub workflows.

 ## Usage